Landmark Worldwide: History

 Werner Erhard, creator of the Erhard Seminars Training (EST or est) changed the name of the organization to the Landmark Forum in 1985.
 He had been working on the idea for the Forum starting around 1983.
 Erhard also changed the content to be gentler and somewhat more business oriented.
 The first forum events cost $525 per person and were $50 more expensive than est. Erhard also created a "Young People's Forum" for children ages 6 to 12 with same cost as an adult event.

-In 1991, Erhard sold the intellectual property rights associated with the Forum's concepts to some of his employees, (including his brother Harry Rosenberg who became CEO) who incorporated into "Landmark Education Corporation."
+In 1991, Erhard sold the intellectual property rights associated with the Forum's concepts to some of his employees, (including his brother Harry Rosenberg who became CEO) who incorporated into "Landmark Education Corporation".
 Landmark paid Erhard $3 million as an initial licensing fee, with additional payments over the next 18 years not to exceed $15 million.
 The new company offered similar courses and employed many of the same staff.
 The Forum was reduced in length from four days to three, and its price is about 50% of the cost of the est courses.
 It was still considered very challenging, lasting 39 hours for each forum.
 In 2001, Rosenberg stated that Landmark had completely purchased the licenses to all of Erhard's concepts and all divisions of the company.

 In 2003, Landmark Education Corporation was re-structured into Landmark Education LLC, and in 2013 it was renamed Landmark Worldwide LLC.
 Landmark Worldwide states that it operates as a for-profit company, whose employees own all the shares of the corporation.
 The company states that it invests its surpluses "into making its programs, initiatives, and services more widely available."

 The company reported in 2019 that more than 2.4 million people had participated in its programs since 1991.
 Landmark holds seminars in approximately 125 locations in more than 21 countries.
 Landmark's revenue surpassed $100 million in 2018, with profits of about $5 million.
 The organization has 500 employees, and about 7,500 volunteers, an unusually large number of volunteers for a for-profit company.
 Their use of volunteers prompted three separate investigations by the United States Department of Labor, which concluded without requiring Landmark to make any changes to their practices.

 Business consulting

-In 1993, Landmark started a subsidiary named Landmark Education Business Development (LEBD), (later renamed to the Vanto Group) which uses the Landmark methodology to provide consulting services to businesses and other organizations.
+In 1993, Landmark started a subsidiary named Landmark Education Business Development (LEBD), which uses the Landmark methodology to provide consulting services to businesses and other organizations.
 LEBD became the Vanto Group in 2008.